Today’s Top 5 Jobs for Introverts in Europe

 • Germany: known to have the best payment rate for language translators, especially for those who actually speak German.
 Why?
 Because Germany is the European economic powerhouse.
 Therefore, make sure to state your language skills in your CV.

-• The Netherlands: translators are in high demand in this nation because of the amount of commerce and deals Netherlands does everyday with global companies.
+• The Netherlands: translators are in high demand in this nation because of the amount of commerce and deals the Netherlands does every day with global companies.

 Annual Average Salary